ucb-stat133/stat133-fall-2017/hws/up02-vector-basics.md

 What are we looking for from your work?
 ---------------------------------------

--   Recall that this is a \_warm-up\_assignment, meaning it won't count for your final score.
+-   Recall that this is a *warm-up* assignment, meaning it won't count for your final score.
 -   Feel free to use a variety of summary stats, tables, figures.
 -   We're NOT expecting high production value (yet).
 Aesthetics, design elements, and grammar are not very important right now.
--   Make observations about shape, center, spread and outliers (if there are any).
+-   Examine your graphs and summary statistics in order to make observations about shape, center, spread and outliers (if there are any).
--   Try to explain why your observations are important or interesting.
 -   Try to describe the graphs in a comprehensive way:
     -   What is the overall shape?
     -   What is the typical center?
     -   Overall range, along with an interval of typical measurements.
+-   Try to explain why your observations are important or interesting.
 -   Add transitions to your narrative that help tie your observations.
--   Use lots of inline code!
+-   Use lots of [inline code](http://rmarkdown.rstudio.com/lesson-4.html)!
 Especially when writing paragraphs describing data and related values.
 Try not to hard-code values---this breaks computational reproducibility.
--   Keep practicing with Markdown syntax: use bullet/itemized lists, embed bullets within lists, italics, bold, links, headings of different levels, pre-format (i.e. code), horizontal rules, etc.
+-   Keep practicing with [Markdown](http://rmarkdown.rstudio.com/lesson-1.html) syntax: use bullet/itemized lists, embed bullets within lists, italics, bold, links, headings of different levels, pre-format (i.e. code), horizontal rules, etc.

 If this (and future) assignment looks more like an English (writing) assignment, you are right.
 We want to remind you that *Computing with Data* (CwD) is not just about computations, solving problems, and obtaining results.
 CwD also involves making sense of the computed results.
 Whether you work as a consultant, scientist, analyst, journalist, programmer, etc, you will have to explain your findings, report your work, and communicate it to several audiences.